ELEPHANTS AND ANTS

 Puppet Design and Construction: Selda Uyan

-Play Photos: Samet Sarp
+Production Photography: Samet Sarp

-Alper Irvan, Barış Kaan Güven, Berfin Karatay, Boran Özsaygı
+Alper İrvan, Barış Kaan Güven, Berfin Karatay, Boran Özsaygı

 Can Seçki, Dorukhan Kenger, Furkan Özkan